 The current proposal, according to which Japanese phonology has a class of dakuten sounds, raises the question of whether we need a phonological [+voice] feature in Japanese phonology.
-At the descriptive level, there are cases which require reference to "[+voice]" in Japanese phonology; for example, native words do not have voiced geminates, but they allow voiceless geminates (Ito & Mester, 1995, 1999, 2008).
+There are cases which require reference to "[+voice]" in Japanese phonology; for example, native words do not have voiced geminates, but they allow [pp] (Ito & Mester, 1995, 1999, 2008)11.
+To capture this characteristic of Japanese phonology, we may need to posit a constraint like [+voice, -son, +gem]